Magritte-code/Magritte/joss_paper_1.0/paper.md

 simulations by creating synthetic observations, such that the models can be compared with real observations.
 However, Magritte is still under active development.
 In future work, we aim to  improve on the computational speed, to clear the path for on-the-fly radiative transfer in those simulations.
-Furtherore, aside from being a practical research tool, we also aim for Magritte to be the starting point for further research in computational radiative transfer.
+Furthermore, aside from being a practical research tool, we also aim for Magritte to be the starting point for further research in computational radiative transfer.
 Current active research topics
 include: efficient parallelisation and acceleration strategies on modern